 Style: Nidrā Yoga

-In Nidrā Yoga, we consciously relax the muscles, organs, bones, sense organs (eyes, ears...), the process of sensing (vision, hearing...), and the various functions of the mind to transcend the limited self and to come into the field of cosmic consciousness when time, space and the Ego all dissolve, and there is nothing left but the experience of oneness.
+In Nidrā Yoga, we consciously relax the muscles, organs, bones, sense organs (eyes, ears...), the process of sensing (vision, hearing...), and the various functions of the mind to to come into a field of consciousness where the sense of time, space and Ego all dissolve, and there is nothing left but the experience of oneness.
 It is very psychologically purifying.
 The normal ups and downs of life begin to affect us less and less as we attain a joyful equanimity.
 Aside from relaxation, Nidrā yoga also involves concentration practices to find the balance between relaxation and concentration to trigger this super-conscious state.
 Go to the Nidrā yoga page.

 Teacher: Andre Riehl

 Desiring to participate in the transmission and the preservation of the yogic culture, Andre dedicates himself to transmit authentic teachings combining ancestral knowledge with contemporary attitudes through courses, seminars, and trainings as well as accompanying groups to traditional India.
 Go to Andre's page.

 25, rue Josy Welter, Walferdange.
 This warm and cozy setting provides an intimate and wonderful atmosphere for the practice of yoga.
 Easy to get to, with a bus stop 100 meters away and parking in the Mairie and the cemetery.
 Entrance is to the left of the house.
 Go to the Walferdange page.